Sustainable

 The great fallacy of the environmental debate over the past 30 years has been the hope that an ecological turnaround can essentially be implemented with some technological innovation programme within the existing economic order.

-The continuing impressive development of prosperity has not been able to slow down climate change, resource consumption or the loss of biodiversity - on the contrary, all these pressures have increased massively.
+However, the continuing impressive growth in prosperity has not been able to slow down climate pollution, resource consumption or the loss of biodiversity - on the contrary, all these pressures have increased massively.

 Technological innovation is absolutely important [...].
 It is vital, in fact.
 We're going to need all the innovations and efficiency improvements we can get to drastically reduce the resource and carbon intensity of our economy.